iltuoconsulenteit/DocCropper/README.md

 - 🖌️ Convert images to grayscale or black & white to reduce PDF size (Pro)
  - 🧹 Skip blank pages when importing PDFs using a configurable threshold (Pro)
 - 📄 Create PDFs ready for download or sharing
 - 🔏 Optional digital signature on exported PDFs.
-Drag and add multiple stamps per page before export
+Drag and add multiple stamps per page before export (Free - watermark applied)
 - ✍️ Sign from your phone via QR code and save the drawing for later use (Pro)
 - 📤 Share PDFs via WhatsApp Web or Email, attaching files via the Web Share API when possible (Pro)
 - 🗂️ Drag thumbnails to reorder images before exporting (Pro)